spectrocloud/librarium/docs/docs-content/getting-started/gcp/deploy-manage-k8s-cluster-tf.md

 ---
 sidebar_label: "Cluster Management with Terraform"
 title: "Cluster Management with Terraform"
-description: "Learn how to deploy and update a Palette host cluster to AWS with Terraform."
+description: "Learn how to deploy and update a Palette host cluster to GCP with Terraform."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 50
 toc_max_heading_level: 2
-tags: ["getting-started", "aws", "terraform"]
+tags: ["getting-started", "gcp", "terraform"]
 ---

 The [Spectro Cloud Terraform](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) provider allows you to create and manage Palette resources using Infrastructure as Code (IaC).
 With IaC, you can automate the provisioning of resources, collaborate on changes, and maintain a single source of truth for your infrastructure.

-This tutorial will teach you how to use Terraform to deploy and update an Amazon Web Services (AWS) host cluster.
+This tutorial will teach you how to use Terraform to deploy and update a Google Cloud Platform (GCP) host cluster.
 You will learn how to create two versions of a cluster profile with different demo applications, update the deployed cluster with the new cluster profile version, and then perform a rollback.